Wonder Twins: Super Friends

-Little background is provided for the Wonder Twins in the Super Friends cartoon, save that they are superheroes-in-training that are friends of the Super Friends and were born on November 6.
+Little background is provided for the Wonder Twins in Super Friends, save that they are superheroes-in-training that are friends of the Super Friends and were born on November 6.

-According to the 1977 Super Friends comic book by writer E. Nelson Bridwell and artist Ramona Fradon, Zan and Jayna are Exxorian.
-The twins are metas, genetic throwbacks to an ancient race of Exxorian shapeshifters.
-Their parents died when they were still babies during a plague, and, because of their origin, no Exxorians want to adopt them.
-They are adopted by the owner of a Space Circus who only wants to use them as sideshow freaks.
+According to the 1977 Super Friends comic book by writer E. Nelson Bridwell and artist Ramona Fradon, Zan and Jayna are Exxorian metahumans, genetic throwbacks to an ancient race of Exxorian shapeshifters.
+Their parents died due to a plague when they were young, and because of their origin, no Exxorians wanted to adopt them.
+They are adopted by the owner of a space circus who only wants to use them as sideshow freaks.
 However, the circus' clown (or "laugh-maker") is a kind man and raises them.
 He also gives them Gleek as a pet.
 Eventually, as teens, the pair escapes the circus and hides on a planet where a space villain called Grax (an enemy of Superman) has established his headquarters.
-Spying on him, they learn that Grax is planning to destroy the Earth using hidden superbombs.
+Spying on him, they learn that Grax is planning to destroy the Earth with hidden superbombs.
 The twins decide to travel to Earth and warn the Justice League, which is how they come to replace Wendy and Marvin (who were planning on retiring as heroes anyway) as their sidekicks.
-The heroes arrange for the kids to live with an old scientist named Professor Carter Nichols and they even take secret identities as Johan and Joanna Fleming.
-"Johan" and "Johanna" were supposedly transfer students from Esko, Sweden, disguised with blonde hair (Zan wore a wig, while Jayna used her powers to transform into a human to change her hair color and ear shape), to allow them to attend Gotham City High School.
+The heroes arrange for the kids to live with an old scientist named Professor Carter Nichols and they take secret identities as Swedish transfer students Johan and Joanna Fleming to attend Gotham City High School.

-According to the twins' self-titled 2019 series, Zan is older by three minutes.